Gerandi/Meta/implementation_notes.md

 ## How to Test

 1. Search for papers using any keywords.
-2. Change databases (providers) and verify no errors occur.
-3. Check that results are relevant to your search query.
+2. Check that results are relevant to your search query.
-4. Test pagination by navigating between pages and verify that:
+3. Test pagination by navigating between pages and verify that:
    - It's faster than before (no loading spinner between pages)
    - The results are consistent (same papers shown in the same order)
    - No unexpected errors appear in the console